slie07/legacy-code-denver/README.md

 4. In this new branch, navigate to `ionic/senseus` and start your web server.
   4. Check this [documentation](http://ionicframework.com/docs/guide/testing.html) for advice on this.
   5. If prompted to select an address for the server, type `localhost`.
-5. If this does not open a version of the app, please ask a consultant for help.
+5. If this does not open a version of the app, please ask an instructor for help.
 6. Navigate around the landing page, and the "Create an Event" workflow.
 All of the problems to solve will be in those places.

 ## General Advice